 DWS, with the WRC and CMAs, will investigate the options provided by recent technological developments to improve water quality monitoring as well as data storage and management across the country.
-Key supporting actors such as SAEON, CSIR, Water Institute of South Africa (WISA), SALGA and SACN will be important partners from the perspectives of practice and implementation.
+Key supporting actors such as SAEON, CSIR, WISA, SALGA and SACN will be important partners from the perspectives of practice and implementation.
 South Africa's Universities and various research institutes will be invaluable platforms for further research and innovation.